-4 Types of Innovation and Examples
+4 Types of Innovation in Business: Process & Examples

 Over the past few decades, technological advancements and rapid innovation have led to stiff competition across industries and sectors as organizations develop offerings that boost productivity, reduce waste, and build competitive advantage.
 Innovation sparks new ideas, creates new products, and introduces new methods, challenging the status quo and propelling industries forward.